albvnn/CDataFrame/README.md

 - **Manage Multiple CDataframes and Columns**: Create and manage multiple CDataframes and Columns simultaneously.
 Select the CDataframe or Column you wish to modify, providing flexibility and control over your data management tasks.

 ## Contributions and Remarks
-This project was developed by Alban Pascal and Maxime Colin.
+This project was developed by Alban P and Maxime Colin.
 We welcome contributions, improvement suggestions, and remarks.
 If you wish to contribute to the project or report an issue, please open a new issue on GitHub.

 Note: This library is intended for educational and development purposes and is not affiliated with any real data manipulation projects.